-Scott Bioengineering Building, Room 102
+Scott Bioengineering Building, Suite 102

 Professor Anthony Marchese, Program Chair

-Laurie Craig, Undergraduate Key Advisor
+Shannon Wagner, Undergraduate Key Advisor

 Program Educational Objectives

-- Define, analyze, formulate, and synthesize engineering problems associated with their professional position, both independently and in diverse, multidisciplinary and interdisciplinary team environments
+- Define, analyze, formulate, and synthesize engineering problems associated with their professional position, both independently and in diverse, multidisciplinary, and interdisciplinary team environments;

-- Actively contribute to multifaceted and multidisciplinary projects with significant legal, ethical, regulatory, social, cultural, environmental, and economic considerations using a broad systems perspective
+- Actively contribute to multi-faceted and multi-disciplinary projects with significant legal, ethical, regulatory, social, cultural, environmental, and economic considerations using a broad systems perspective;

-- Communicate effectively with colleagues, professional clients, and the public
+- Communicate effectively with colleagues, professional clients, and the public;

-- Demonstrate commitment and progress in lifelong learning including further graduate education, professional development including active participation in professional societies, and leadership positions
+- Demonstrate commitment and progress in lifelong learning including further graduate education, professional development including active participation in professional societies, and leadership positions;

-- Actively participate in innovative and entrepreneurial related projects
+- Actively participate in innovative and entrepreneurial-related projects.

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics;

-- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in a global, economic, environmental, and societal context
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts;

 The Engineering Science major and each of its concentrations is accredited by the Engineering Accreditation Commission of ABET.